Kkritos/Rapster/README.md

 At the end of each simulation the code generates three .txt files, one with the black hole masses of all first generation black holes that are initially retained in the cluster, a second file with information about all dynamical mergers that took place during the simulation, and finally a file that keeps track of time-dependent quantities.

-a) Column description of mergers file:
+a) Column description of mergers .txt file:

 | Column | Variable | Description |
 |:--- |:--- |:--- |